National Oceanic and Atmospheric Administration Department of Commerce

 ---For The Nevada National Security Site---

-.Wednesday...Rain, heavy at times.
-Windy.
-Southeast winds 15 to 25 mph with gusts to 40 mph.
-High temperatures 41 to 48 on the mesas, 52 to 59 at the lower elevations, 55 at Mercury.
+.Tuesday...Partly cloudy and windy.
+Isolated snow showers for the mesas.
+South winds 15 to 25 mph with gusts to 35 mph.
+High temperatures 35 to 42 for the mesas, 47 to 54 for the lower elevations, 50 at Mercury.

 -End Forecast---J Wood